nataliaarhus/spark/README.md

 - `scr/` - Source code directory.
   - `main/` - the main application source code.
   - `scala-refresher/` -  Scala refresher scripts or exercises.
+- `target/` - Build output directory generated locally by SBT, containing compiled classes, intermediate files, and logs.
+Excluded from the remote by .gitignore.

 ### Setting up local environment
 1. Verify that IntelliJ and Java 11 are installed.